History of Merchant du Vin

 Any beer imported to the United States is subject to several label registration and licensing requirements.
 Further, we are not allowed to sell beer directly to consumers.
 Therefore it unfortunately is not possible for us to meet these requests.

-Can I buy brewery glassware or wearables?
+Can I buy brewery glassware?

 Why are you called Merchant du Vin?
 Do you sell wine?